Ohio police officer fatally shot in standoff with arson suspect

 An Ohio police officer has died after a shooting standoff with a suspect, the Toledo Police Department said Monday.

 Chief George Kral identified the officer as 24-year-old Brandon Stalker.
-According to Kral, Stalker was hit once by the suspect, who brandished two firearms while leaving a house in which he had been barricaded.
+According to Kral, Stalker was hit once by the suspect, who brandished two firearms while leaving a house which he entered after an exchange with police.

 "This is a very dark and horrific day for the city of Toledo," Mayor Wade Kapszukiewicz said at the press conference.